-Trina Solar (NYS: TSL) carries $36.7 million of goodwill and other intangibles on its balance sheet.
+Trina Solar (NYS: TSL) carries $37 million of goodwill and other intangibles on its balance sheet.
 Sometimes goodwill, especially when it's excessive, can foreshadow problems down the road.
-Could this be the case with Trina Solar?
+Could this be this be the case with Trina Solar?

 Before we answer that, let's look at what could go wrong.

 In early 2002, AOL Time Warner was trading for $66.27 per share.
 It had $209 billion of assets on its balance sheet, and $128 billion of that was in the form of goodwill and other intangible assets.
 Goodwill is simply the difference between the price paid for a company during an acquisition and the net assets of the acquired company.
 The $128 billion of goodwill in this case was created when AOL and Time Warner merged in 2000.

 The problem with inflating your net assets with goodwill is that it can -- being intangible, after all -- go away if the acquisition or merger doesn't create the amount of value that was expected.
 That's what happened in AOL Time Warner's case.
 It had to write off most of the goodwill over the next few months, and one year later that line item had shrunk to $37 billion.
 Investors punished the stock along the way, sending it down to $27.04 -- or nearly a 60% loss.

 In his fine book It's Earnings That Count, Hewitt Heiserman explains the AOL situation and how two simple metrics can help minimize your risk of owning a company that may blow up like this.
 Let's see how Trina Solar holds up using his two metrics.